MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ## <a name="drawescape"></a> `CDC::DrawEscape`

-Accesses drawing capabilities of a video display that are not directly available through the graphics device interface (GDI).
+Accesses drawing capabilities of a video display that aren't directly available through the graphics device interface (GDI).

 ```
 int DrawEscape(